minto3792/nxcloud-tool/README.md

-# Nextcloud AIO Management Tool
+# NXcloud Management Tool For Nextcloud AIO

 A hybrid GUI/CLI tool for managing Nextcloud All-in-One (AIO) Docker installations with both graphical (Zenity) and command-line interfaces.